Belgium men's national basketball team

 Belgische Basketballnationalmannschaft) has represented Belgium in international basketball since 1928.
 The supervising body for the national team is Basketball Belgium.

 Belgium has qualified for the EuroBasket 19 times throughout their history, achieving their best result at the event in 1947, where they finished in fourth place.
 Moreover, Belgium has competed at the Olympic Games on three occasions, in 1936, 1948, and 1952.
-However, Belgium is still in pursuit of making their first appearance at the FIBA Basketball World Cup.
+However, Belgium is still in pursuit of making their first appearance at the FIBA World Cup.

 The team is nicknamed and also represents itself as Belgian Lions.

 History

 1920s–1950s

 Belgium played in their first official match on 6 May 1928, a 17–31 loss against France in Brussels.
 Belgium became a member of FIBA in 1933.
 In 1935, Belgium participated in the first European Basketball Championship.
 In their first game of the tournament, Belgium was defeated by Spain 25–17.
 Following the loss, Belgium was unable to advance into the semi-finals, and completed the rest of the competition in the classification round.

 At the 1936 Olympic Games, Belgium was quickly eliminated, after posting an (0–2) record during their tournament stint.
 Ten years later, Belgium reappeared on the international stage at EuroBasket 1946.
 Entering the competition, the national team lost their only two games of the preliminary round, which sent them into the classification phase.
 There, Belgium earned a victory against Poland 22–39.
 The team would pick up one more victory, over Luxembourg, to finish the event in seventh place.
 A year later, Belgium was back on the continental level for EuroBasket 1947.
 After dropping their first game of the tournament to Egypt, the national team turned around to heavily defeat Albania 114–11.
 In their final match of the preliminary round, Belgium won again, this time against Italy to advance.
 Belgium opened up the second group phase of the competition with a win over France 26–27.
 However, the team would go (2–2) for the rest of the event, including the classification round, for a fourth place finish.
 At the 1948 Olympic Games, Belgium failed to advance past the preliminary phase, and was once again relegated to the classification round to complete the event.